dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 1. Clone this repository.

-2. Install all dependencies in `requirements.txt`.
+2. Install all Python dependencies in `requirements.txt`.

 3. There is no third step.